Virtual Help icon Virtual Help

 Attributions

 Information on this page was adapted, with permission from "Evaluating GenAI Content - opens in a new tab" by Seneca Polytechnic Libraries.
-Along with information from "Evaluate AI Generated Content- opens in a new tab" by Sheridan Library & Learning Services.
+Along with information from "Evaluate AI Generated Content- opens in a new tab" by Sheridan Library & Learning Services and is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License. - Opens in a new window

 Seneca logo